Schools and colleges outreach visits

 We provide impartial advice on a range of Higher Education topics and aim to deliver interactive sessions where possible.

-Whilst the below sessions are primarily aimed at Years 12 and 13, further information about opportunities for younger age groups can be found on our curriculum support and Widening Participation webpages.
+Whilst these sessions are primarily aimed at Years 12 and 13, further information about opportunities for younger age groups can be found by searching our University-wide school and college engagement activities or through our Widening Participation programme.

 Year 11, Year 12 and Year 13